Ingredient-flavor network

-In network science, ingredient-flavor networks are networks describing the sharing of flavor compounds of culinary ingredients.
+In food science, ingredient-flavor networks are networks describing the sharing of flavor compounds of culinary ingredients.
 In the bipartite form, an ingredient-flavor network consist of two different types of nodes: the ingredients used in the recipes and the flavor compounds that contributes to the flavor of each ingredients.
 The links connecting different types of nodes are undirected, represent certain compound occur in each ingredients.
 The ingredient-flavor network can also be projected in the ingredient or compound space where nodes are ingredients or compounds, links represents the sharing of the same compounds to different ingredients or the coexistence in the same ingredient of different compounds.

 History

 In 2011, Yong-Yeol Ahn, Sebastian E. Ahnert, James P. Bagrow and Albert-László Barabási investigated the ingredient-flavor networks of North American, Latin American, Western European, Southern European and East Asian cuisines.
 Based on culinary repository epicurious.com, allrecipes.com and menupan.com, 56,498 recipes were included in the survey.